BulbEnergy/test-datadog-sourcemaps/README.md

      "android": "expo run:android",
 ```

 Run `yarn build` again.
-This will apply a monkey-patch to `expo-datadog` to `--disable-git`, and a patch to the local path of the outputted source map in `@datadog/datadog-ci`.
+This will apply a monkey-patch to the local path of the outputted source map in `@datadog/datadog-ci`.
 The build should pass, and the outputted `testdatadogsourcemaps-testdatadogsourcemaps.log` file will contain:

 ```
 Upload of ../main.jsbundle.map for bundle main.jsbundle on platform ios with project path /private/tmp/eas-local-build/build/ios